2021 Tampa Bay Buccaneers season: Week 12: at Indianapolis Colts

 Leonard Fournette had 17 rushes for 100 yards and three touchdowns, along with one receiving touchdown, as Tampa Bay defeated Indianapolis by the score of 38–31.
 The Buccaneers erased a ten-point halftime deficit, scoring 17 points off of turnovers in the second half.
 Fournette reportedly gave an impassioned halftime speech in the locker room to help motivate his teammates.

 The Buccaneers took a 7–3 lead early in the second quarter with a 1-yard touchdown run by Leonard Fournette, his first of the game.
 The touchdown drive was set up by a Colts fumble.
 Indianapolis, however, jumped ahead with a 62-yard bomb from Carson Wentz to Ashton Dulin.
-Three plays later, Tom Brady's deep pass intended for Scotty Miller was intercepted by Isaiah Rodgers at the Indianapolis 10 yard line.
+Three plays later, Tom Brady's deep pass intended for Scotty Miller was intercepted by Isaiah Rodgers at the Indianapolis 10-yard line.
 Wentz drove the Colts 90 yards in 9 plays, capped off by a 15-yard touchdown pass to Jack Doyle.
 The Buccaneers answered with a touchdown catch by Fournette, but the Colts were not done.
 Inside the two-minute warning, Wentz and the Colts swiftly moved down the field, twice converting on 3rd-and-long.
 Facing a 4th & 1 at the Tampa Bay 4, head coach Frank Reich elected to go for it, and T. Y. Hilton made the catch for a touchdown.
 The Colts took a 24–14 lead into halftime.

-The Colts received the ball to start the second half, but the third quarter would belong to the Buccaneers.
-Driving at the Tampa Bay 20 yard line, Wentz was sacked by Shaquil Barrett and fumbled.
+The Colts received the ball to start the second half, but the third quarter belonged to the Buccaneers.
+Driving at the Tampa Bay 20-yard line, Wentz was sacked by Shaquil Barrett and fumbled.
 Brady's second deep pass attempt to Scotty Miller was incomplete, but this time drew a pass interference penalty.
 Three plays later, Fournette scored his second rushing touchdown.
-The Colts crossed midfield, and Wentz threw a deep bomb to Michael Pittman Jr., but this time he was intercepted by Antoine Winfield Jr. The Buccaneers would turn that turnover into points as well.
+The Colts crossed midfield, and Wentz threw a deep bomb to Michael Pittman Jr., but this time he was intercepted by Antoine Winfield Jr. The Buccaneers turned that turnover into points as well.
 After a key 32-yard reception by Rob Gronkowski, and a pass interference penalty in the endzone, Ronald Jones II scored on a 1-yard carry.